Topic overview

 A few things worth saying up front, because they cut against the most common assumptions:

 - Suffering is not part of the design.
 The Bible's opening pages describe a world made good, and the brokenness in it as a wound, not the shape of it.
-If your gut says "this is not how it should be" — the Christian tradition agrees with you.
+If your gut says "this is not how it should be" — Christianity agrees with you.

 - Your anger is not a problem.
-Half of the Psalms are people yelling at God.
-Job spends thirty-five chapters refusing easy answers.
+Half of the Psalms (a long collection of poems and prayers in the Hebrew Bible) are people yelling at God.
 Faith and anger at God are not opposites in this tradition.

 Different pages here meet different versions of the question.
 None of them require you to have figured anything out first.